 The county of Oxfordshire, dating back to the 10th century, is one of the most internationally recognised counties, in no small part due to it being the home of the University of Oxford, the oldest university in the English-speaking world.

-Chancellors has more branches in Oxfordshire than any other agent:
+Chancellors Estate Agents has more branches in Oxfordshire than any other estate agent

 Geography, transport & economy

 Oxfordshire is located between the Cotswolds and the Chiltern Hills, and has historically been home to a significant amount of agricultural land, meaning much of the county still benefits today from green views and below average levels of noise and light pollution.
 Oxfordshire has a population of 650,000, which is less than the national average.

 The county has a strong economy, being home to the BMW Mini production facility, as well as numerous scientific and research facilities, publishers and breweries.
 Another key employer in the city is of course the University of Oxford, which has been ranked at the top of The Times Good University Guide for the last decade.